List of The Law of Ueki characters: Ai Mori

-She claims Ueki to be her best friend, but it seems she may have a crush on him as she often blushes when she sees him, but it's not made abundantly clear within the series.
+She claims him to be her best friend, but it seems she may have a crush on him as she often blushes when she sees him, but it's not made abundantly clear within the series.
 She has hypermetropia and always carries reading glasses over her forehead.
 There is a gag within the series where, whenever Mori cooks food it ends up looking incredibly odd and off-putting (usually with squirming octopus tentacles), but in actually tastes really good.

 Mori discovers Ueki's power early on, but comes to the rather odd conclusion that he's an alien.
 Upon learning of the competition Ueki is in, she decides to back him up so that he won't lose all his talents and disappear.
-Later on in the story, she winds up getting an ability of her own by the King Candidate Inumaru during Ueki's fight with Sano.
+Later on in the story, she winds up getting an ability of her own by the god candidate Inumaru during Ueki's fight with Sano.
 Once this power is activated, her opponent falls totally in love with glasses (usually Ai's) and will do anything to keep them from harm, such as not harming Ai out of fear they'll break the glasses or following her orders to defeat themselves.
-However, in order to use her power, Mori's opponent must perform a cutesy burikko pose (i.e. raising the right leg backwards while putting both of the fists close to the mouth region).
+However, in order to use her power, Mori's opponent must perform a cutesy burikko pose (i.e. raising the right leg backwards while putting both of the fists close to their mouth).

-Sano Seiichiro
+Seiichiro Sano

-Seiichiro Sano (佐野 清一郎, Sano Seiichirō), a 9th Grader at Inaho Junior High School, who's power allows him to change towels into iron by holding his breath and is highly competent and creative with his power, able to create makeshift shields, springboards, and even boomerangs: which he calls "Boomerang Cutter".
-Sano is a formidable opponent with a high aptitude for combat and is often considered a genius by others, being very cunning and works extremely well with others to create powerful combination attacks.
+Seiichiro Sano (佐野 清一郎, Sano Seiichirō), a 9th Grader at Inaho Junior High School, whose power allows him to change towels into iron by holding his breath and is highly competent and creative with his power, able to create makeshift shields, springboards, and even boomerangs, which he calls "Boomerang Cutter".
+Sano is a formidable opponent with a high aptitude for combat and is often considered a genius by others, being very cunning and working extremely well with others to create powerful combination attacks.
 His level 2 enables him to add magnetic properties to his iron towels to repel or attract metal objects, which he utilizes to great effect throughout the series.

 Sano at one point joins the Robert's Ten for unknown reasons, prompting Ueki to confront him in battle.
-It's later revealed that the leader of the Robert's Ten, Carpaccio had placed a Death Pentagon Insect onto Sano's King Candidate, Inumaru, that would remove all of the blood in his body and kill him instantly should Sano disobey him.
+It's later revealed that the leader of the Robert's Ten, Carpaccio had placed a Death Pentagon Insect onto Sano's King Candidate, Inumaru, that would remove all of the blood from his body and kill him instantly should Sano disobey him.

-Sano has a burn over his left eye which was caused during an accident with a hot spring.
+Sano has a burn over his left eye which was caused during an accident in a hot spring.
 Still, he loves hot springs and hopes to win the Talent of Blank to obtain the talent to discover where he can find the greatest hot spring in the world for everyone to relax and enjoy.